jukalope/fibonacci/README.txt

 Any monitoring/logging strategies you might apply:
  - Logs:    include a logging service to feed Datadog.
 Then, if scaling out, all logging will be centralized.
  - Metrics: include a metrics service to gather cpu, memory, network usage, and feed Datadog.
- - Alerts:  create monitors to alert on usage above capacity thresholds.
-Send to PagerDuty (expensive), or Ops Genie.
+ - Alerts:  create monitors to alert usage above capacity thresholds.
+Send to PagerDuty (expensive), or OpsGenie.
  - Alerts:  create monitors for synthetic tests as well.
-Send alerts to PagerDuty (expensive), or Ops Genie.
+Send alerts to PagerDuty (expensive), or OpsGenie.

 How you would scale the service to handle a high number of requests:
  - Consider running multiple instances of the service, fed through a load balancer, spread across 2 availability zones for redundancy.